Big Brother 15 (American season): Format

 On eviction night, all HouseGuests except for the Head of Household and the nominees vote to evict one of the three nominees.
 This compulsory vote is conducted in the privacy of the Diary Room by the host Julie Chen.
 In the event of a tie, the Head of Household casts the deciding vote, announcing it in front of the other HouseGuests.
 Unlike most other versions of Big Brother, the HouseGuests may discuss the nomination and eviction process openly and freely.
 The nominee with the greatest number of votes will be evicted from the House on the weekly live broadcast, exiting to an adjacent studio to be interviewed by Chen, after which the cycle begins again.
 HouseGuests may voluntarily leave the House at any time and those who break the rules may be expelled from the house by Big Brother.
 The final nine HouseGuests evicted during the season will vote for the winner on the season finale.
 These "Jury Members" will be sequestered in a separate house and will not be allowed to watch the show except for competitions and ceremonies that include all of the remaining HouseGuests.
 The jury members will not be shown any Diary Room interviews or any footage that may include strategy or details regarding nominations.
 Whereas in past seasons, the Jury consisted of the last seven evicted HouseGuests, this season increased the number of jurors to nine.

 In a twist this season, one HouseGuest each week (ostensibly the one who is playing the "best game") is secretly chosen by the viewing public to be the "Big Brother M.V.P.".
 In the privacy of the Diary Room, this person nominates a third person to face eviction for the week; the choice is revealed to the remaining HouseGuests just prior to choosing players for the upcoming Veto competition.
 The identity of the week's M.V.P. is not told to the remaining HouseGuests; it is up to the M.V.P. to decide whether or not to divulge this information.
-In a further twist, during weeks four, five, and six viewers have chosen the third nominee.
+In a further twist and unbeknownst to the HouseGuests, during weeks four, five, and six, the viewers chose the third nominee.